giacomo-romanini/giacomo-romanini.github.io/_pages/research.md

 ---

 Does JIT production change the network structure of GVCs?
-Evidence from Italian firms (draft coming soon) \
+Evidence from Italian firms  \
 *with <a href="https://sites.google.com/carloalberto.org/simona-giglioli/home" target="_blank">Simona Giglioli</a>*

 <hr style="border:2px solid gray">